FIELD SYSTEMS DESIGNS HOLDINGS PLC - Annual Financial Report

 In the Energy from Waste (EfW) sector volumes have declined during the current year and this is set to continue next year.
 FSD have excellent credentials and are continuing to pursue suitable new EfW opportunities; however a number of established Engineering, Procurement and Construction (EPC) contractors have now decided not to pursue further opportunity from the EfW sector and FSD are finding that onerous commercial conditions of contract are limiting the remaining available opportunities.

 There are other avenues for growth opening up to the Group following recent investment in the development of a team of specialists who will complement existing business services by enabling FSD to offer telemetry and process automation services in both the water and power industries.
-The momentum for new opportunities is growing and should receive a boost when new spend budgets are released under AMP7.
+The quantum of new opportunities was limited this year but should receive a boost when new spend budgets are released under AMP7.

 The board continues to react to customer demands and invest in training to keep quality standards high, whilst pursuing operational efficiencies to best position the business for the opportunities ahead.